 We ask Hashem to watch over and provide special Hashgacha Pratis for those who keep Shabbos properly and those who appreciate Shabbos so much that they are excited for Shabbos to come.
-The greater our understanding of Shabbos, the more we live with Hashem's presence in our lives, and the more we merit Hashem's special protection.
+The greater we understand Shabbos, the more we live with Hashem's presence in our lives, and the more we merit Hashem's special protection.